department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager.md

 # VHA local and national offices + VA OIT Digital Experience Product Office
 **How we're collaborating across the enterprise to create a better Veteran and employee experience**

-VA medical centers across the country responded to the need to digitize screening by quickly building facility-specific tools.
+True to VA's innovative nature, medical centers across the country responded to the need to digitize screening by quickly building facility-specific tools.
 Our DEPO team worked closely with the Durham VA Health Care System to learn from their efforts and create a scalable tool that all VA facilities can easily use.
 We also worked with other VA leaders and Veterans.

 ## WHAT VETERANS ARE SAYING